justin-e-zhou/cs-225-sample-code/README.md

 # Justin Zhou Sample Code
-Interesting snippets of code from projects in CS 225 at UIUC
+Sample code from projects in CS 225 at UIUC